ermlikeyeah/ermlikeyeah.github.io/_posts/2016-02-12-rail-travel-a-user-experience-in-buying-access-to-a-network.markdown

 This morning at that window I was told several things by the Northern Rail staff at Leeds station:

-1. **“Travelling without a ticket is illegal.”**
+1. **“Traveling without a ticket is illegal.”**
 I knew this, accept this, and cool with this.
 But it’s a bit hard to actually buy a ticket when the ticket machine at the unmanned Apperley Bridge station wasn’t working and no conductor got to me on my train into Leeds.
 So I had no choice but to go to the ticket window at Leeds station.
-2. **“Travelling without a ticket is illegal” and therefore (and I quote) “invalidates my right to any discount.”**
+2. **“Traveling without a ticket is illegal” and therefore (and I quote) “invalidates my right to any discount.”**
 It was made clear by the chap at the back of the ticket office that I was not allowed a non-peak return as I had got on the train without a ticket.
 Doing this removed any “rights” I had.
-3. **For the past five or six months I have been travelling illegally using an off-peak ticket.
+3. **For the past five or six months I have been traveling illegally using an off-peak ticket.
 I should have bought peak tickets.**
 I have been buying the wrong tickets, despite explaining these being the tickets I have been given by Northern Rail's own staff over the past months.
 I showed some previous tickets (as I have to claim the trains back).
 When showing the Trainline app with the same price as the ticket I'd got from Shipley previously as another example it was explained “the Trainline has different rules”.
 4. **I “should know what peak and off-peak is before accepting a ticket”.**
 Whether I buy a ticket from a train station ticket office, a ticket machine, or a web-based service I shouldn’t have to be the one that understands off-peak and peak travel.
 That’s not my system to understand.
 I just want a ticket that is right for the conditions.
 And, yes, I am happy to pay whatever.
 I just want consistency.
 And confidence I am being sold the right product for the service I want to use.